 - The Guardian: "Mayan apocalypse looms large in the week ahead...
 Bad enough that the Christmas shopping is still not done, some people are preparing for the end of the world on 21 December"

 Some prophecies were made that the only surviving village would be a small place in France known as Bugarach.
 So for several days, this village was famous, and visited by thousands of people, including media and journalists from across the world.

 Whilst most people did not believe the doomsayers and felt confident that life would continue, some surveys showed that as many as one person in ten felt a sense of anxiety when thinking about the date.

 The mass hysteria and media attention later became known as the 2012 phenomenon.

 Where is the Mayan Calendar still used today?

 The Mayan civilization still has big populations that follow ancient traditions, customs, and beliefs.
-These populations are spread across Central America, in El Salvador, Guatemala, Honduras, Belize and some parts of Mexico.
+These populations are spread across Central America, in El Salvador, Guatemala, Honduras, Belize, and some parts of Mexico.
 Using the Mayan calendar is one of those customs that is followed by some people, but due to modernization, it is used for traditional rituals, rather than accurate time telling.